-The rise of “contactless” payments
+The adoption of contactless payments

 Change in the corporate sphere is closely related to what is happening with consumers.
 Still, there tends to be a lag between the two: Innovations are usually developed in one sphere, and take some time to be introduced and implemented in the other.
 However, for the types of innovation that usually begin among consumers, the lag is shrinking.
-Employees are increasingly combining business and leisure travel, and as people get accustomed to new innovations as consumers, they are starting to expect the same capabilities in a business context.
+Employees are increasingly combining business and leisure travel, and as people get accustomed to new innovations and an increasing virtual environment as consumers, they are starting to expect the same capabilities in a business context.

 Opportunities and challenges